serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ## Conclusion

-Here we saw some commonly occurring instances of the Overlapping Instances error that GHC seemingly loves to throw at us now and then.
+Here we saw some commonly occurring instances of the Overlapping Instances error that GHC seemingly loves to present us now and then.
 Hopefully, we have learned a thing or two about how GHC resolves type class instances, which might help us track down and fix the error properly the next time we come across it.